ugo-emekauwa/hx-policy-maker/README.md

 The HyperFlex Edge Policy Maker script automates creation of HyperFlex policies in Cisco Intersight that can be used to deploy a HyperFlex Edge cluster.

 ## Use Cases:
-A modified version of the script in this repository is a part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud debuting at Cisco Live Barcelona 2020:
+A modified version of the script in this repository is a part of the automation used to support and enable the following Cisco Data Center product demonstrations on Cisco dCloud debuting at Cisco Live 2020 in Barcelona:

 1. _Cisco HyperFlex Edge with Intersight v1 (All Flash, 2 Node)_
 2. _Cisco HyperFlex Edge with Intersight v1 (Hybrid, 2 Node)_